-Using a plank, guide the fridge into the moving truck or pickup truck.
-A plank or platform is much easier to navigate than trying to lift the fridge on the truck yourself.
+Using a plank or a comparable slanted surface, use the dolly to guide the fridge into the moving truck or pickup truck.
+A plank or platform is much easier to navigate than lifting the fridge onto the truck yourself.

 - If you’re not plugging your fridge back in right away, keep the doors open to prevent odor build up.

 - Always store a refrigerator in the upright position.

 - Make sure the weight on the dolly is balanced before moving any large appliances.

 - If you need to move your refrigerator up a flight of stairs, consider positioning an additional person at the bottom.
 They can help lift the fridge up the stairs as you pull the dolly up a step at a time.